-All in all, it’s important to understand the differences between self-care and self-help, and why the distinction matters.
+It’s important to understand the differences between self-care and self-help, and why the distinction matters.
 It’s easy to get caught up in the idea of “self-care” as an absolute solution, but it can only help us so much.
 Self-care is essential in creating an intentional lifestyle, but it shouldn’t be confused with self-help which can provide more tangible, instant gratification.

 Men, who often have a harder time expressing their feelings and more difficulty seeking out support, may be more attracted to the structure, discipline, and tangible results of self-help.
-Women, who tend to be more open and comfortable with their emotions and seeking help, may be more naturally drawn to the more holistic, open approach of self-care.
+Women, who tend to be more open and comfortable with their emotions and seeking help, maybe more naturally drawn to the more holistic, open approach of self-care.

-No matter which is more attractive to you, it’s important to remember the importance of finding balance and realizing that both self-care and self-help are just two parts of the same system for creating balance and long term success.
+No matter which is more attractive to you, it’s important to remember the importance of finding balance and realizing that both self-care and self-help are just two parts of the same system for creating balance and long-term success.